Please click the links on the left hand side for further information about our school.

 In short, the school has up to date facilities, which enable the staff to deliver a broad and balanced curriculum to all our pupils, in pleasant, modern, purpose built surroundings.

 The school has large grassed and hard play areas including a spacious decking area.
 In 2020 an astro pitch was installed.
 We have constructed an outdoor nature study area, and installed some benches around the school grounds so the children can enjoy the surrounding open countryside.

 The school has an extensive catchment area.
 We draw from as far south as Santon, Mount Murray and Port Soderick, west to the Cooil and north east to the boundaries of Douglas and Douglas Head.

-Parents from outside the designated catchment area who wish their child to attend Kewaigue School must contact the Department of Education and Children and request an out of catchment admission.
+Parents from outside the designated catchment area who wish their child to attend Kewaigue School must contact the Department of Education Sport and Culture and request an out of catchment admission.

 In primary education there are seven recognised age groups.